 Please scroll down for the new additions!

 Welcome!
-Although I have been in love with flowers and plants all my life, it is only since five years that I have grown into an Ikenobo addict.
-This is rather a late start for someone who will be 65 this year, but my teacher Noriko van der Linden-Momose reassuringly tells me that one life is not enough to learn all about Ikenobo.
+Although I have been in love with flowers and plants all my life, it is only 6 years ago I became an Ikenobo addict.
+This is rather a late start for someone who will be 67 this year, but my teacher Noriko van der Linden-Momose reassuringly tells me that one life is not enough to learn all about Ikenobo.
 I think I am very fortunate to have found such a good teacher.

 Every year Shofukan hosts an Ikebana Ikenobo exhibition in September, see the website for dates.

-I have only received my Kasho ( Teacher's assistant) diploma recently, but I am an enthusiastic student and eager to climb the Ikenobo ladder (gradually).
+I have only received my Jyunkakyo (3rd grade instructor) certificate recently, but I am an enthusiastic student and eager to climb the Ikenobo ladder (gradually).
 I have experienced that the old Ikenobo publication: "An invitation to Ikenobo", is helpful but I realise that this study is all about practice and more practice and Noriko reminds me often that Ikenobo teachings change all the time reflecting life itself.
 This is exactly why I want to continue with Ikenobo Ikebana: it is deeply rooted in century old traditions but by no means static or old fashioned.

 My passion for Ikenobo is certainly supported by my interest in Japanese aesthetics, (Zen) Buddhism and a long journey I made to Japan in 1978.